 By David Michlovitz

-Practically all students of military history know of George Armstrong Custer the cavalry officer, Civil War hero, Medal of Honor winner, and dashing, controversial Indian fighter ultimately killed at the Battle of the Little Big Horn in 1876.
+Practically all students of military history know of George Armstrong Custer the cavalry officer, Civil War hero, and dashing, controversial Indian fighter ultimately killed at the Battle of the Little Big Horn in 1876.
 But how many know this Custer, Thomas Custer, younger brother of General George Armstrong Custer?